andyosei12/eventful/README.md

 - _GET: /api/v1/tickets/completed_ => Endpoint for getting all attended event tickets.
 Authorization header is also required.
 - _GET: /api/v1/tickets/auth/user_ => Endpoint for getting all event tickets of a user.
 Authorization header is also required.
 - _PATCH: /api/v1/tickets/{id}_ => Endpoint for updating a ticket.
 Authorization header is also required to update a ticket.
 - _DELETE: /api/v1/tickets/{id}_ => Endpoint for deleting a ticket.
-Authorization header is also required to update a ticket.
+Authorization header is also required to delete a ticket.

 ### Analytics